-DV Bonus: HUD has announced there are funds available for DV Bonus projects in the 2023 Continuum of Care Competition.
+DV Bonus: HUD has announced there is \$923,161 in funds available for DV Bonus projects in the 2024Continuum of Care Competition.
 These projects should be designed to provide housing and services to survivors of domestic violence, dating violence, and stalking.
-The CoC may apply for up to 10% of their preliminary pro rata need (PPRN) for DV Bonus projects.
-DV Bonus funds available for the 2023 CoC Competition are \$498,478.
 The eligible project types are: Permanent Housing-Rapid Re-Housing (PH-RRH), Joint TH - Rapid Re-Housing (TH-RRH) and Supportive services only Coordinated Entry (SSO-CE).

 Renewal: Renewal project applications are limited to a one (1) year term.
-Renewing Permanent Supportive Housing projects may only serve persons coming directly from non-housing, emergency shelter, or transitional housing for people who are homeless.
+As the current NOFO is a 2-year competition, projects that apply for renewal in 2024 will be automatically renewed in 2025.
+Renewing Permanent Supportive Housing projects may only serve persons coming directly from nonhousing, emergency shelter, or transitional housing for people who are homeless.
 All eligible applicants for renewal grants must be able to document that they are fully participating (entering all required data on all homeless clients) in HMIS/ServicePoint.
 Entities proposing renewal projects must demonstrate they meet or exceed HUD performance measurements.
-If the entity or the renewal project does not meet the minimum HUD standards, the CoC Board has the discretion to transfer the project to another CoC service provider or reallocate the funds to a new project.
+If the entity or the renewal project does not meet the minimum HUD standards, the CoC Allocations Committee has the discretion to transfer the project to another CoC service provider or reallocate the funds to a new project.